AxisCommunications/acap-native-sdk-examples/device-data-hub/acap-communication/object-consumer/README.md

 ### Subscribing to a topic

 The application creates a `DHSubscriber` to subscribe to *acap.object_detector*.
-The functions of `DHSubscriberListener` listener struct handles incoming data by logging it.
+A data callback registered with `dh_subscriber_set_data_callback` handles incoming data by logging it.

 > [!NOTE]
 > You can subscribe to topics that don't exist yet.
 Data will arrive once the topic is created and